aptivator/terraform-state-s3-module/README.md

 Implementation of multiple accounts AWS scheme is recommended.
 Under the arrangement, deployment of terraform state resources should be in a shared services account.
-The latter would typically host continous integration and deployment pipelines, code and image repositories, and any other entities applicable organization-wide.
+The latter would typically host continuous integration and deployment pipelines, code and image repositories, and any other entities applicable organization-wide.